dotnet/runtime/docs/pr-guide.md

 * The PR successfully builds and passes all tests in the Continuous Integration (CI) system.
     * Depending on your change, you may need to re-run validation.
 See [rerunning validation](#rerunning-validation) below.

-Please always **squash** the pull request unless there are special circumstances.
-Do so, even if the PR contains only one commit.
+Typically, PRs are merged as one commit.
 It creates a simpler history than a Merge Commit.
 "Special circumstances" are rare, and typically mean that there are a series of cleanly separated changes that will be too hard to understand if squashed together, or for some reason we want to preserve the ability to bisect them.

 ## Rerunning Validation